Skip to main content

 • Zuclomiphene is a weaker estrogen receptor antagonist but also has some estrogenic (agonist) properties.
 It has a much longer half-life and can accumulate in the body over time.
 This accumulation is thought to be responsible for some of the potential side effects associated with long-term clomiphene use, such as mood changes or visual disturbances.

 Some clinical protocols now utilize pure enclomiphene citrate.
-The therapeutic goal of using pure enclomiphene is to achieve the androgen-boosting benefits of clomiphene while minimizing the potential associated with the long-term accumulation of zuclomiphene.
+The therapeutic goal of using pure enclomiphene is to achieve the androgen-boosting benefits of clomiphene while minimizing the potential side effects associated with the long-term accumulation of zuclomiphene.
 Research suggests enclomiphene is effective at raising testosterone and gonadotropins, making it a more targeted approach for men with secondary hypogonadism.

 Table 2 Comparative Clinical Protocols